Skeptic-systems/Planwise/README.md

 [⬇️ Download (Release)](./releases/latest) · [🐛 Report Bug](./issues/new?labels=bug) · [💡Suggest a feature](./issues/new?labels=enhancement)

 ---
+## 🚧 Planwise is still in development

+**TL;DR:** Planwise works, but it’s early.
+Expect rough edges.
+The database migration from **Supabase** to **MariaDB** is **ongoing**, so features touching data may be unstable.
+If something breaks, please open an issue.

+---

+## Status

+- Core features exist: profiles & loadouts, optional auto-update, desktop app (Tauri + React), website (Astro).
+- We’re actively refactoring data access and schemas as part of the DB move.
+- Breaking changes can happen without notice until the first stable release.

+---

+## Supabase → MariaDB migration

+We are replacing Supabase with MariaDB for local and self-hosted setups.
+The Compose stack ships a MariaDB instance and optional phpMyAdmin.
+Migration tasks still in progress:

+- Finalize Prisma schema + migrations for all modules
+- Migrate auth/session storage paths
+- Data seeding and import/export docs
+- Hardening & integrity checks against the new DB

 ## ✨ Features
 - 🧩 Save profiles & loadouts